Poltergeist III: Plot

 The Freeling family has sent Carol Anne away from her native California to live with Diane's wealthy sister Pat and her husband Bruce Gardner in Chicago.
 Carol Anne has been told she is living with her aunt and uncle temporarily to attend a unique school for gifted children with emotional problems, though Pat thinks it is because Steven and Diane just wanted Carol Anne out of their house.
-Pat and Bruce are unaware of the events that the Freeling family had endured in the previous two films, only noting that Steven was involved in a bad land deal.
+Pat and Bruce are unaware of the events that the Freeling family had endured, only noting that Steven was involved in a bad land deal.
 Along with Donna, Bruce's daughter from his previous marriage, they live in the John Hancock Center of which Bruce is the manager.

 Carol Anne has been made to discuss her experiences by her teacher/psychiatrist, Dr. Seaton, who believes she is delusional.
 The constant discussion enables the evil spirit of Rev. Henry Kane to locate Carol Anne and bring him back from the limbo he was sent during his previous encounter with her.
 Kane drains the high rise of heat and begins appearing in mirrors.
 Not believing in ghosts, Dr. Seaton has come to the conclusion that Carol Anne is a manipulative child with the ability to perform mass hypnosis, making people believe they were attacked by ghosts.
 Also, during this period, Tangina Barrons realizes that Kane has found Carol Anne and travels cross-country to protect her.

 That night, Kane takes possession of reflections in mirrors, causing the reflections of people to act independently of their physical counterparts.
 When Carol Anne is left alone that night, Kane attempts to use the mirrors in her room to capture her, but she escapes with the help of Tangina, who uses telepathy to tell Carol Anne to break the mirror.
 Donna and boyfriend Scott sneak into the security office while the guard is away, intending to make sure he sees only a videotape of the swimming pool and not see the swimming pool while their friends are there.
 On one of the monitors, they see a frightened Carol Anne running through the high rise's parking lot and go to rescue her.
 Yet before they can, all three are taken to the Other Side through a puddle by Kane and his people.
-By this point Tangina and Dr. Seaton are both at the high rise, along with Pat and Bruce.
+By this point, Tangina and Dr. Seaton are both at the high rise, along with Pat and Bruce.
 Dr. Seaton stubbornly assumes that Carol Anne has staged the entire thing, while Tangina tries to get her back.